Noise we can help with:

 Factors considered when assessing an odour nuisance complaint include:

 When logging a complaint please provide your name, address, telephone number, address of the alleged perpetrator and a description of the nuisance.
-The majority of nuisance complaints will initially receive a log sheet that will need to be completed over a 2-4 week period and returned to the council.
+The majority of nuisance complaints will initially receive a log sheet, please be aware that this will need to be completed over a minimum of a 2-4 week period and returned to the council.
 During this time an officer will begin initial investigations into the complaint.

 Please note that in most cases we will not investigate anonymous complaints.